Nuitka/Nuitka/Developer_Manual.rst

   --skip-program-tests  The programs tests, execute these to check if Nuitka
                         handles programs, e.g. import recursions, etc. fine.
                         Default is True.
+  --skip-package-tests  The packages tests, execute these to check if Nuitka
+                        handles packages, e.g. import recursions, etc. fine.
+                        Default is True.
+  --skip-optimizations-tests
+                        The optimization tests, execute these to check if Nuitka does optimize certain constructs fully away.
+                        Default is True.
+  --skip-standalone-tests
+                        The standalone tests, execute these to check if Nuitka standalone mode, e.g. not referring to outside, important 3rd library packages like PyQt fine.
+Default is True.
   --skip-reflection-test
                         The reflection test compiles Nuitka with Nuitka, and then Nuitka with the compile Nuitka and compares the outputs.
 Default is True.
+  --skip-cpython26-tests
-  --skip-cpython26      The standard CPython2.6 test suite.
-Execute this for
-                        all corner cases to be covered.
+                        The standard CPython2.6 test suite.
+Execute this for all corner cases to be covered.
 With Python 2.7 this covers exception behavior quite well.
 Default is True.
+  --skip-cpython27-tests
-  --skip-cpython27      The standard CPython2.7 test suite.
-Execute this for
-                        all corner cases to be covered.
+                        The standard CPython2.7 test suite.
+Execute this for all corner cases to be covered.
 With Python 2.6 these are not run.
 Default is True.
+  --skip-cpython32-tests
-  --skip-cpython32      The standard CPython3.2 test suite.
-Execute this for all
+                        The standard CPython3.2 test suite.
+Execute this for all corner cases to be covered.
+With Python 2.6 these are not run.
+Default is True.
+  --skip-cpython33-tests
-                        corner cases to be covered.
+                        The standard CPython3.3 test suite.
+Execute this for all corner cases to be covered.
 With Python 2.x these are not run.
 Default is True.
+  --skip-cpython34-tests
+                        The standard CPython3.4 test suite.
+Execute this for all corner cases to be covered.
+With Python 2.x these are not run.
+Default is True.
+  --no-python2.6        Do not use Python2.6 even if available on the system.
+                        Default is False.
+  --no-python2.7        Do not use Python2.7 even if available on the system.
+                        Default is False.
+  --no-python3.2        Do not use Python3.2 even if available on the system.
+                        Default is False.
+  --no-python3.3        Do not use Python3.3 even if available on the system.
+                        Default is False.
+  --no-python3.4        Do not use Python3.4 even if available on the system.
+                        Default is False.
+  --coverage            Make a coverage analysis, that does not really check.
+                        Default is False.

 You will only run the CPython test suites, if you have the submodules of the Nuitka git repository checked out.
-Otherwise, these will be skipped automatically with a warning that they are not available.
+Otherwise, these will be skipped with a warning that they are not available.

-The policy is generally, that ``./test/run-tests`` running and passing all the tests on Linux and Windows shall be considered sufficient for a release.
+The policy is generally, that ``./test/run-tests`` running and passing all the tests on Linux and Windows shall be considered sufficient for a release, but of course, depending on changes going on, that might have to be expanded.

 Basic Tests
 -----------